cyberphone/CBOR.js/README.md

 On https://cyberphone.github.io/CBOR.js/doc/playground.html you will find a simple Web application, permitting testing the encoder, decoder, and diagnostic notation implementation.

+### NPM Version

+For usage with Node.js, a NPM version is available: https://www.npmjs.com/package/cbor-object

 ### Deterministic Encoding Rules

 The JavaScript API implements deterministic encoding based on section 4.2 of [RFC8949](https://www.rfc-editor.org/rfc/rfc8949.html).